 The changes in the Bill will reassure drivers that private car park operators will in future treat them in a fair and proportionate manner.
 If they do not—here I answer a point raised earlier—drivers will have access to a robust, transparent and independent appeals service.
-The erring car park operators will risk being put of business by being denied access to the DVLA keeper records.
+The erring car park operators will risk being put out of business by being denied access to the DVLA keeper records.

 Several stakeholders have shown their support for the Bill.
 I have been working with a number of motoring groups including the RAC, and I am pleased to say that I have indeed had an indication of support from the Government today, as well as from the official Opposition and the Scottish National party, for which I am very grateful.

-As I have said, almost 19 million journeys every day end at a parking space.
-So this issue affects all voters, regardless of geographic region, class or age.
+As I have said, almost 19 million journeys every day end at a parking space, so this issue affects all voters, regardless of geographic region, class or age.
 If you have a car, you will benefit from the Bill, and Members who support me today will be supporting the British motorist.
 Parliament now has a real chance to make parking fairer for both consumers and businesses.